hmaerki/experiment_spdif/README.md

 # experiment_spdif
-Learning about i2c and spdif
+Learning about I2S and SPDIF